 Interestingly enough, ‘88’ is considered a code used by neo-Nazis to say ‘Heil Hitler’.

 As you may have guessed, the image is not real and it is part of a scheme that aims to harm IKEA’s reputation.
-Social media posts like this one are problematic because they go viral quite quickly and they are also hard to track to the original source.
+Social media scams like this one are problematic because they go viral quite quickly and they are also hard to track to the original source.

 The German newspaper Berliner Zeitung was the first to write about the story this Monday, December 14.
 Then the news itself went viral and was covered by media around the Globe.